altocodenl/tagaway/readme.md

    - Lists available pictures in the PROVIDER's cloud, or redirects to its oauth flow if authorization is not present or expired.
    - `PROVIDER` can be either `google` or `dropbox`.
    - If there's no access or refresh tokens, returns a 302 with a `Location` header to where the browser should go to perform the oauth flow to grant ac;pic access to the PROVIDER's API.
-   - If there's access or refresh tokens, the PROVIDER's API is queried and a list of pictures is returned.
-The returned body is an array of objects, each of them with the following shape: `{...}`.
-(TODO: complete when we know what info will be listed per provider)
    - If there's an auth error when accessing the PROVIDER's API, the route will return the same error code that was returned by the PROVIDER's API.
+   - If there's access or refresh tokens, a process is started to query the PROVIDER's API and 200 is returned to the client.
+   - The return body is of the shape `{fileCount: INTEGER, folderCount: INTEGER, list: UNDEFINED|{roots: [ID, ...], parents: [{id: ID, name: ..., count: INTEGER, parent: ID, children: [ID, ...]}}}`.
+If `list` is not present, the query to the PROVIDER's service is still ongoing. `fileCount` and `folderCount` serve only as measures of progress of the listing process.

 `GET /import/oauth/PROVIDER`
    - Receives the redirection from the oauth provider containing a temporary authorization code.